 ~/retool/retool-onpremise and run the docker containers

-Prefer to install manually rather using the script?
+Prefer to install manually rather using the one-line command?
 That's cool too.
 Just follow the steps below:

 git clone https://github.com/tryretool/retool-onpremise.gitto clone our repository

 cd retool-onpremiseto switch into the directory and run the script with